-The Ford Kuga uses a range of proven engines and the diesels offer the lowest running costs.
+The Ford Kuga uses a range of engines and the diesels offer the lowest running costs.
 They also feel better suited to hauling this heavy car along than the petrol alternatives.
 Those who need four-wheel drive or an automatic gearbox will find running costs increased compared to the two-wheel-drive versions.

-Both the 118bhp and 148bhp models can return claimed fuel economy of around 35mpg, a pretty decent figure for a bulky petrol-powered SUV.
-However, the higher powered version with an automatic gearbox sees fuel economy drop to around 31mpg.
+The 1.5-litre petrol cars come with 118, 148, or 174bhp.
+Both the 118bhp and 148bhp models can return fuel economy of around 35mpg, a pretty decent figure for a bulky petrol-powered SUV.
+However, the higher-powered version with an automatic gearbox sees fuel economy drop to around 31mpg.